Skip to main content

 Interpretation

-Beginning in 1898 Perry spent three years in Japan when her husband, Thomas Sargeant Perry, a scholar of English literature, taught at Keio Philanthropic School (now Keio University) in Tokyo.
+Beginning in 1898 Perry spent three years in Japan when her husband, Thomas Sergeant Perry, a scholar of English literature, taught at Keio Philanthropic School (now Keio University) in Tokyo.
 Thomas Perry was a grand-nephew of Commodore Matthew C. Perry, famous for forcing Japan to open to trade with the West in 1853.
 During their time in Tokyo, Lilla Perry expanded her knowledge of Japanese woodblock prints and incorporated Japanese themes into numerous figural works, many showing traditional dress and interiors, as well as in landscape paintings that reflect the Perrys’ frequent travels outside Tokyo.
-In contrast to her many views of Mount Fuji, Japanese Garden (Japan) is an intimate glimpse of a traditional Japanese cemetary.
-By painting this sacred site, usually reserved for the families of the deceased, Perry demonstrated her fascination with the antiquity of Japanese traditional culture.
-The 1890s saw a movement in Japan to preserve time-honored customs under threat from modern ways and technology, and Perry was acquainted with some of its leading figures.
+In contrast to her many views of Mount Fuji, Japanese Garden (Japan) is an intimate glimpse of a traditional Japanese cemetery.
+While this painting points to the artist's fascination with the antiquity of Japanese traditional culture, it also signals her intrusion as a foreigner.
+Cemeteries in Japan were sacred sites, usually reserved for the families of the deceased.

 In the previous decade, Perry made several long stays in the artists’ colony in the rural French village of Giverny, where she came under the influence of impressionism, the use of distinct strokes of bright color to capture natural light and atmosphere.
 She helped introduce impressionism to Japanese artists during her time in Tokyo through a solo exhibition there in 1898, through her honorary membership in the Nippon Bijutsu-in Art Association.
-Japanese Garden (Japan) is one of her most convincingly impressionist works.
-Its tactile brushwork and fresh, seemingly unedited view of its humble subject are evidence that Perry painted it on-site, applying paint rapidly and directly to the canvas in the impressionist manner, rather than in the studio from drawings according to the traditional practice in which she had trained.
+Japanese Garden (Japan) is an example of her impressionist aesthetic.

 Exhibition History